team99-exercise/99-android-s-exercise/README.md

 ​
 1. Follow the design in Figma as much as possible.
 2. Implement assignment in Kotlin or Swift
-3. Clean Architecture
+3. MVVM Pattern or Clean Architecture
-4. Use dependency injection framework
+4. Jetpack Compose or XML ViewBinding for Android and UIKit Storyboard or Swift UI for iOS
 5. Use async tasks management (coroutine for Kotlin and Task async await for Swift)
+7. (Optional for additional point) Use dependency injection framework
 6. (Optional for additional point) Unit Testing.
 ​